polkadot-developers/substrate-docs/content/md/en/docs/tutorials/integrate-with-tools/integrate-a-light-client-node.md

    After you install these dependencies, you can use them in the sample application.

-7. Open the `empty-webapp/index.ts` file in a text editor.
+7. Open the `empty-webapp/index.ts` file in your preferred code editor.

 8. Copy and paste the following application code to create a Substrate Connect instance with `substrate-connect` as the provider that connects to the Polkadot relay chain using the `polkadot` chain specification file.